-When you play a simulation of your supply chain you will see a running total cost of operations for each facility in the data display window on the right side of the screen.
+When you click the “Play” button on the Simulate screen and start a simulation of your supply chain you will see a running total cost of operations for each facility in the data display window on the right side of the screen.
 In that window you see the names of your facilities and to the right of each facility name is its accumulated operating cost shown in bold numbers.
 On the simulation screen you can click on the various tabs in the data display on the right side of the simulation screen to see this data.
 The data available in these four tabs are shown below.

 SIDEBAR DATA DISPLAYS